Luminoid/blog/source/_posts/Swift-Features.md

 #### Implicitly Unwrapped Optionals
 *Implicitly unwrapped optionals* are useful when an optional’s value is confirmed to exist immediately after the optional is first defined and can definitely be assumed to exist at every point thereafter.
 You write an implicitly unwrapped optional by placing an exclamation mark (`String!`) rather than a question mark (`String?`) after the type that you want to make optional.
+The Swift language defines the postfix `!` as syntactic sugar for the named type `Optional<Wrapped>` with the additional behavior that it’s automatically unwrapped when it’s accessed.
 ``` swift
 let possibleString: String? = "An optional string."
 let forcedString: String = possibleString!  // requires an exclamation mark